Home HSE Articles Does Acetone Cause Cancer? Acetone – All You Kneed To Know

 Acetone storage

-Acetone should be stored with a tight-fitting lid and store in a space where there are no electrical outlets, stoves, or heat-producing sources.
+Acetone should be stored with a tight-fitting lid and stored in a space where there are no electrical outlets, stoves, or heat-producing sources.

 Does acetone cause cancer?

 There is no data regarding the carcinogenicity of acetone in any animal studies.
-Chemicals similar to acetone have not been found to be carcinogenic to humans.
+Chemicals similar to acetone are not carcinogenic to humans.
 Acetone fits into the U.S. Environmental Protection Agency (EPA) cancer classification category of “inadequate information to assess carcinogenic potential”.